ThamizhKaniyan/Smart-Schooling/README.md

 # Smart-Schooling
 An android application to make students life easier by reducing their backpack weight.

+# Overview
+Almost everything getting upgraded in this modern world but still school students carry a big backpack which contains lots of books and notes to their school everyday, because of that they are facing many health issues.

+So to over come these issues we proposed a system where students will carry a single android tablet to school instead of carrying many books and notes.

+This application can make students day to day life a lot easier.

 ## Setting up the project
 Install `git` if you do not already have it installed from [here](https://git-scm.com/).